denten-books/plain-text/4-format.md

 interpretation lies in the stuff within the container.
 Words come in many other shapes.
 The container is disposable and therefore insignificant.
-In this chapter, I will argue that the containers of meaning could only seem insignificant when there were a few of them and where their nature was static and easily understood.
+In this chapter, I will argue that the containers of meaning could only seem insignificant when they were simple and few in number.
 The transition between static and dynamic layouts necessitates renewed attention to formatting.
-What you see is what you get on the page.
+What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The "content"---all that is contained on a page, shifts constantly beneath the projected image.
-To put it another way: the computed sign circulates in sophisticated containers like files and folders that do much more than hold information passively.
+To put it another way: the computed sign circulates in novel and sophisticated containers like files and folders that do much more than hold information passively.
 And there is little that is file-like or page-like in the arrangement of bits along the surface of the magnetic disk.
 We are presented instead with metaphors of pages, files, and folders.

-Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," that:
+Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which:

 > includes a shared books with data base metaphor, a reference books metaphor,
 > and a card catalog metaphor in one system that allows large object oriented